-Track Each song consists of up to eight tracks, which can be selected or silenced using the two Track buttons.
+Each song consists of up to two tracks, which can be selected or silenced using the two Track buttons.
 Once a track has been recorded on, the track button illuminates to show that it contains data.

-Mute / Unmate tracks
+Mute / Unmute tracks

-When a song is recording, playing, or stopped, use the Track button to turn playback of individual tracks off (unlit) or on (lit).
+When a song is recording, playing, or stopped, use the Track buttons to turn playback of individual tracks off (unlit) or on (lit).